 Malaria — that far-away, developing-country disease that will inevitably plague Sub-Saharan Africa and kill 800,000 people yearly — once ravaged American territory.
 Until 1951, the U.S. battled malaria without vaccines, global aid or 21st century technologies.
 So for anyone under the impression that it will take a miracle to rid Africa of history's worst epidemic, think again.

 We have had the tools to eradicate malaria for well over a century, and more keep emerging.
 The recent development of Mosquirix, the first malaria vaccine, has excited activists fighting to end this disease in concert with the rest of 2015's Millennium Development Goals.
 Its main focus is Sub-Saharan Africa, where most cases occur.
 But the efficacy rate of the new vaccine is only at 50 percent.
 To be successful at large, scientists and doctors would need at least an 80 percent success rate before widespread dissemination for fear users would develop a false sense of security and neglect full-proof methods.

-So what is a full-proof method?
-Mainly, Africa needs more nets.
+.
 Since 2008, 23 more countries in Africa have adopted the World Health Organization goal to provide mosquito nets to everyone at risk of malaria.
 By the end of 2010, 289 million nets will have been delivered to Sub-Saharan Africa since 2008 — enough to protect 76 percent of the people in affected areas.
 This rapid improvement signifies just how serious this generation is about eradicating malaria from Africa — and how close it is to succeeding.

 And luckily, history shows we don't need to wait for a perfected vaccine to do so.
 If other countries eradicated malaria 100 years ago, the technologies and heightened global awareness of today are enough to squash the bug in Africa for good.